johove/HAN-powermeter/README.md

   Implemetation of sensornode for Mysensor, a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter and a minimalistic ardino like prosessor to run it.

-  The parser decode a Mbus datastream according to the Norwegian HAM code specification - OBIS codes.
+  The parser decode a Mbus datastream according to the Norwegian HANcode specification - OBIS codes.
   This adapter is relativ generi, idependent of the order and content of each message and record.
   ### Specification:
   Ref https://www.nek.no/wp-content/uploads/2018/11/Aidon-HAN-Interface-Description-v10A-ID-34331.pdf